mandiant/capa/capa/ida/plugin/README.md

 Using the `Rule Information` and `Details` columns capa explorer shows us that the suspect function matched `self delete via COMSPEC environment variable` because it contains capa rule matches for `create process`, `get COMSPEC environment variable`, and `query environment variable`, references to the strings `COMSPEC`, ` > nul`, and `/c del `, and calls to the Windows API functions `GetEnvironmentVariableA` and `ShellExecuteEx`.

-capa explorer also helps you build new capa rules.
-To start select the `Rule Generator` tab, navigate to a function in your Disassembly view, and click `Analyze`. capa explorer will extract features from the function and display them in the `Features` pane.
+capa explorer also helps you build and test new capa rules.
+To start, select the `Rule Generator` tab, navigate to a function in your Disassembly view, and click `Analyze`. capa explorer will extract features from the function and display them in the `Features` pane.
 You can add features listed in this pane to the `Editor` pane by either double-clicking a feature or using multi-select + right-click to add multiple features at once.
 The `Preview` and `Editor` panes help edit your rule.
-Use the `Preview` pane to modify the rule text directly and the `Editor` pane to construct and rearrange your hierarchy of statements and features.
+Use the `Preview` pane to modify rule text directly and the `Editor` pane to construct and rearrange your hierarchy of statements and features.
 When you finish a rule you can save it directly to a file by clicking `Save`.

 ![](../../../doc/img/rulegen_expanded.png)